cyelmini/TPE-PI-1Q2024/README.md

 # Project Authors

-Name and surname: Catalina Yelmin legajo:64133
+Name: Catalina Yelmin
+legajo:64133

-Name and surname: Fancisco Trivelloni legajo:64141
+Name: Fancisco Trivelloni
+legajo:64141

-Name and surname: Lorenzo Pizzuto Beltrán
+Name: Lorenzo Pizzuto Beltrán
 legajo: 64123

 # List of source and header files, with a brief explanation of each one